|

 negotiations).
 The pact was signed in the balcony office, just below the

 eagle (Hitler's office).
-Below - the north entrance is decorated with the flags
+Below - the north entrance was decorated with the flags

 of France and Great Britain, for the arrival of French Prime Minister